Remi-Coulom/joedb/README.md

 # Joedb, the Journal-Only Embedded Database

-SQL databases are the traditional approach to storing structured data with [ACID](https://en.wikipedia.org/wiki/ACID) transactions, but using SQL from C++ is not convenient.
+SQL databases are the traditional approach to manipulating structured data with [ACID](https://en.wikipedia.org/wiki/ACID) transactions, but using SQL from C++ is not convenient.
 Raw SQL APIs such as [SQLite](https://www.sqlite.org/cintro.html) are very complicated to use, and